codex-academy/Front-end-Field-Guide/technology-and-tools.md

 Write CSS like [SMACSS](http://www.smacss.com/).
 CSS is organised into: Base; Layout; (lots of) Modules; States.
 Keep nesting shallow, and never use IDs for styling.

+It can help to use a style guide to keep your code consistent and readable.
+Check your code for errors and complexity using something like [CSS Lint](http://csslint.net/).

 Make sites Responsive by default as a Future Friendly measure.

 Prefer to move into HTML, CSS, and JS sooner rather than later and build [Front-end Style Guides](http://styleguides.io/) (something like [Pattern Lab](http://patternlab.io/)) that evolve into pages and templates.